percona/percona-backup-mongodb/doc/source/architecture.rst

 ================================================================================

 |pbm| requires one instance of |pbm-agent| to be attached locally to each
 |mongod| instance.
-This includes replicaset nodes that are currently secondaries
+This includes replica set nodes that are currently secondaries
-and config server replicaset nodes in a cluster.
+and config server replica set nodes in a sharded cluster.

 There is no |pbm-agent| config file.
 Some configuration is required for the service script (e.g. ``systemd`` unit file) that will run it though.
 See :ref:`pbm.installation.service_init_scripts`.

-The |pbm-agent|'s backup and restore operations are triggered when it observes updates made to the PBM control collections by the |pbm.app| command line utility.
+The backup and restore operations are triggered when the |pbm-agent| observes updates made to the PBM control collections by the |pbm.app| CLI.
 In a method similar to the way replica set members elect a new primary, the |pbm-agent| processes in the same replica set 'elect' the one to do the backup or restore for that replica set.